 The GPS user segment has user segment and GPS receivers.
 These receivers transform SV signals into velocity, position and time estimates.
 It needs four satellites to measure the Four dimensions of X, Y, Z and time.
 GPS receivers are helpful in navigation, time dissemination, positioning and some other research.
-Navigation is the key function of GPS. it is useful for ships, aircrafts and even ground vehicles.
+Navigation is the key function of GPS. it is useful for ships, aircraft and even ground vehicles.

 - GPS became fully operational in 1994.

-- It may be free for public to use but it costs nearly 2 million dollars for US government.
+- It may be free for the public to use but it costs nearly 2 million dollars for the US government.

 - GPS receivers can determine your position anywhere on the Earth.
 Including the oceans.